Height: 10 feet

 This beautiful holly has a dense, tidy, pyramidal habit that is excellent for screening; splendid rich, glossy green leaves and abundant red fruit in winter make this a great addition to the landscape; no pollinator is needed

 Christmas Jewel Holly is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent red berries from mid fall to mid winter.
-It has attractive dark green foliage.
+It has attractive dark green evergreen foliage.
 The spiny oval leaves are highly ornamental and remain dark green throughout the winter.
-The flowers are not ornamentally significant.

 Christmas Jewel Holly is a dense multi-stemmed evergreen shrub with a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.